emhoracek/smooch/.github/ISSUE_TEMPLATE.md

 Before you open an issue, please check if a similar issue already exists or has been closed before.
-Also please remember I'll be on [Twitch](https://www.twitch.tv/horrorcheck) working on this project most Sundays.
-Please feel free to ask questions in the chat there and let me know if you need any help getting the project running!.

 Do you want to request a feature or report a bug?